-- (a) If the grievance is not resolved at Step One to the satisfaction of the grievant or if the respondent at Step One fails to respond in timely fashion, the grievant may appeal by filing the written grievance and all relevant documents and materials developed during Step One with one of the following committees as appropriate within 15 calendar days after the end of Step One: - (A) Grievance Appeal Committee for all grievances not within the jurisdiction of the Promotion/Tenure/Retention Appeal Committee; or the - (B) Promotion/Tenure/Retention Appeal Committee which shall consider only formal grievances concerning denial of promotion or denial of tenure (or denial of both) or failure to renew an appointment in violation of the UO Policy 571.003 grievant's rights. - (b) The appropriate committee shall entertain appeals directed to it within the following constraints: - (A) The statement of appeal shall be in writing (see Section E(1) of this policy for details) and shall include the response at Step One and any arguments the grievant wishes to make about the Step One response; - (B) All documentary evidence received shall be identified, marked, and indexed in the record; - (C) The grievant and the University and/or complained against person(s) shall have full access to the record (as it exists at any given time) and to tape recordings of the testimony received; - (D) Live testimony shall be taken at a duly noticed hearing.
-Clarifying questioning is to be by the committee only; - (E) The grievant shall be given the maximum possible (but in no case less than ten calendar days) advance notice of the initial hearing date, place, and time; - (F) The grievant and the University and/or the complained against person(s) shall be allowed to present documentary evidence (including affidavits or signed declarations), demonstrative evidence and/or live testimony: - (G) The committee shall inform the grievant and the grieved against individual no less than five calendar days in advance of any hearing of all documentary evidence received by it at the time of said notice.
-Such evidence shall be identified by reference to source, date, and, generally, content.
-The grievant and the grieved against individual shall also be told how to acquire copies of such evidence before the hearing;
+- (a) If the grievance is not resolved at Step One to the satisfaction of the grievant or if the respondent at Step One fails to respond in timely fashion, the grievant may appeal by filing the written grievance and all relevant documents and materials developed during Step One with one of the following committees as appropriate within 15 calendar days after the end of Step One: - (A) Grievance Appeal Committee for all grievances not within the jurisdiction of the Pro-motion/Tenure/Retention Appeal Committee; or the - (B) Promotion/Tenure/Retention Appeal Committee which shall consider only formal grievances concerning denial of promotion or denial of tenure (or denial of both) or failure to renew an appointment in violation of the OAR 571-003 grievant's rights. - (b) The appropriate committee shall entertain appeals directed to it within the following constraints: - (A) The statement of appeal shall be in writing (see section (1) of this rule for details) and shall include the response at Step One and any arguments the grievant wishes to make about the Step One response; - (B) All documentary evidence received shall be identified, marked, and indexed in the record; - (C) The grievant and the University and/or complained-against person(s) shall have full access to the record (as it exists at any given time) and to tape recordings of the testimony received; - (D) Live testimony shall be taken at a duly-noticed hearing.
+Clarifying questioning is to be by the committee only: - (E) The grievant shall be given the maximum possible (but in no case less than ten calendar days) advance notice of the initial hearing date, place, and time; - (F) The grievant and the University and/or the complained-against person(s) shall be allowed to present documentary evidence (including affidavits or signed declarations), demonstrative evidence and/or live testimony;